-- During the year, the Group completed the acquisition of 75.1% of Westminster Travel, an Asian based travel agent.
-The Group now has operations in Australia, New Zealand, North America and Asia, across 37 cities in 15 countries. - In North America, the transition of two acquisitions into the business, translated into organic growth and improved profit margin, through leveraging our scale and synergies. - CTM continues to pursue additional EPS accretive acquisitions.
+- During the year, the Group completed the acquisition of 75.1% of Westminster Travel, an Asian based travel agent. - The Group now has operations in Australia, New Zealand, North America and Asia, across 37 cities in 15 countries.
+In North America, the transition of two acquisitions into the business, translated into organic growth and improved profit - In North America, the transition of two acquisitions into the business, translated into organic growth and improved profit margin, through leveraging our scale and synergies. - CTM continues to pursue additional EPS accretive acquisitions.